processone/docs.ejabberd.im/content/admin/guide/oauth.md

   to be generated an approved by the user.
   <!--- TODO: Does oauth2 allow token refresh ?
 Is it implemented or could
   it be implemented in ejabberd ? -->
 - **scope**: Confirms the granted scope to the requesting application.
+Several scopes can be passed, separated by '+'.
 - **state**: If a state parameter was passed by requesting application in authorization_token URL, it will be passed back to the application as a parameter of the `redirect_uri` to help with the